prolic/HumusAmqp/docs/articles/consumers.rst

 Timeouts
 --------

-The idle timeout takes effect, when there are no more messages coming in and you expect a block size > 1.
+The idle timeout takes effect, when there are no more messages coming in and you expect a block size > 1 (prefetch count).
 The wait timeout applies every time the consumer tries to fetch a message from the queue but doesn't receive any.

 Set up the consumer